icssc/docs/pages/anteaterapi/developer/getting-started-developer.md

 The correct API to use will almost always depend on your use case; there is no single correct answer.

-## How do I start using PeterPortal API?
+## How do I start using Anteater API?

-Unlike some other Web APIs, PeterPortal API does not require API keys or authentication, so you can start using this API immediately.
+Unlike some other Web APIs, Anteater API does not require API keys or authentication, so you can start using this API immediately.
 However, in order to ensure a good experience for all users of the API, we ask that you read and abide by the [Fair Use Policy](fair-use-policy).